 Welcome to Trinity Buffalo!

-Trinity Church of Buffalo, New York, seeks a new rector who embraces an open and spiritually inquisitive community, who embodies caring and compassion, and who is excited about the opportunity to support the ongoing growth of a strong and vibrant family-friendly congregation within a richly textured urban setting.
+The Call Trinity Church of Buffalo, New York, seeks a new rector who embraces an open and spiritually inquisitive community, embodies caring and compassion, and is excited about the opportunity to support the ongoing growth of a strong and vibrant family-friendly congregation a richly textured urban setting.

-In this parish profile, we invite you to meet our congregation of people from varying spiritual and religious backgrounds, to become acquainted with our history, traditions, and current programs, and to understand our profound strengths and challenges as we look to the future.
+In this parish profile, we invite you to meet people from a variety of spiritual and religious backgrounds, learn about our history and traditions, explore our current ministries and programs, and gain an understanding of both our strengths and the challenges we face as we look toward the future.

-We hope that this profile will help our new rector to understand what the worship of God means to our congregation and to sense our hope and anticipation at the opportunity of beginning a new chapter for Trinity.
+We hope that this profile will help our new rector understand what worship of God means to our congregation and sense our hope and anticipation for the opportunity to begin a new chapter for Trinity.

 Our February 2026 parish survey revealed a congregation deeply committed to both spiritual depth and authentic community.
 Several themes emerged clearly.